Data-Bear-HB/SQL_Murder_Mystery_Walkthrough/Solution walk-through.md

 ![Schema](images/schema.png)

-# *Since it's a murder, open the crime_scene_report*
+*Since it's a murder, open the crime_scene_report*

 SELECT *
 FROM crime_scene_report

-# *Notice the city locations.
+-*Notice the city locations.
 One of them is 'SQL City'.
 That's probably the spot for a SQL murder.*
-# Search by type 'murder' so you don't find other crimes
+-Search by type 'murder' so you don't find other crimes

 SELECT *
 FROM crime_scene_report
 WHERE type = 'murder'
 AND city = 'SQL City';

-# Out of the three records in the data output, one of the interview descriptions looks the most promising
+Out of the three records in the data output, one of the interview descriptions looks the most promising

 date: 20180115,
 type: murder,